goncalo-oliveira/channels/README.md

 ## Enumerable type mutation and sequence order

 Before version *0.10*, the base middleware split the execution of `IEnumerable<T>` <--> `T` spreads into multiple tasks.
-The reason for this was to improve the speed of execution, however, this also meant that the order of execution was not guaranteed.
+The reason behind this was to improve the speed of execution, however, this also meant that the order of execution was not guaranteed.

-Starting from version *0.10*, the base middleware now executes `IEnumerable<T>` <--> `T` spreads sequentially, guaranteeing the order of execution.
+Starting from version *0.10*, the base middleware executes `IEnumerable<T>` <--> `T` spreads sequentially, guaranteeing the order of execution.
 This decision was made because on most cases, the performance gain was negligible and the task spawning caused some confusion to implementors.

 ## Writing to Channel Output